Frequently Asked Questions

 Once the puppies go to their new homes there is still much to do!
 We send our puppies home with a Rule of Twelve Checklist which is a list of twelve things that a puppy should do before they are twelve weeks old to help them become well-adjusted adults.
 We strongly recommend taking a puppy training class even if you have experience training a dog before.
 We work with Best Paw Forward in Nanaimo.

 Poodles are very smart dogs and love to be challenged!
 Poodles excel in agility, obedience, rally obedience, nosework, retrieving, lure coursing, flyball, and many other dog sports!
-We do agility training with Extension Dog Sports, disc and nosework with Positive Dog, and barn hunt, weight pull, and wall climb with Storm Haven Acres!
+We do agility training with Extension Dog Sports, disc, nosework, rally obedience with Nanaimo Kennel Club, and barn hunt, weight pull, and wall climb with Storm Haven Acres!
 Sign up for a training class and see what your poodle can do!

 Shipping & Picking Up Your Puppy